Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Add tags

-Kext, or kernel extensions (from the English Kernel Extensions) is a system component, from the set of which the OS structure is formed.
+Kext, or kernel extensions (from English Kernel Extensions) is a system component, from many of which the OS structure is formed.

 All kexts should be installed from the Release folder if there is no need for debugging.

-The latest versions are suitable for all OS versions starting from 10.6.3, unless otherwise specified in the description of the kext itself.
+The latest versions are suitable for all OS versions starting from 10.6.3, unless otherwise indicated in the description of the kext itself.

 The extensions listed here are somehow written or rewritten to work from EFI, so installing them on the system is not advisable, and sometimes even harmful.